Trump's son urges West Virginia Republicans to reject Blankenship

 "If the democrats are doing this they know he's more beatable that the other options.
 Don't fall for it West Virginia.
 Not worth the risk," Trump Jr. wrote.

-All three candidates in West Virginia have sought to court Trump in the race, given the President won 68% of the state in 2016.
+All three candidates in West Virginia have sought to court President Trump in the race, given that he won 68% of the state in 2016.
 But Blankenship has taken that a step further, stating in a debate that he was "Trumpier than Trump" and echoing much of the messaging that animated the President's 2016 campaign.

 "It's clear that Don Blankenship is not the conservative we need to take on Joe Manchin in the fall," Morrisey said in a statement.
 "He would have no prayer of winning.
 I'm proud of my conservative record of standing up to President Obama, expanding gun rights, and protecting coal jobs."